 P.M.B & S.C.
 Limited (trading as Cardiff Bay Yacht Club)

-I.1 These Rules and Bye-laws, as updated from time to time by the Council of Management, are in substitution of all previously published rules and bye-laws and shall apply absolutely henceforth.
+1.1 These Rules and Byelaws, as updated from time to time by the Council of Management, are in substitution of all previously published rules and byelaws and shall apply absolutely henceforth.

-1.3 Every Member of the Company shall furnish the Honorary Secretary with an up-to-date address and phone number if available, which shall be recorded in the Company’s register of Members and any notice sent to such address shall be deemed to have been duly delivered.
+1.3 Every Member of the Company shall furnish the Honorary Secretary with an up-to-date address, phone number and email address if available, which shall be recorded in the Company’s register of Members, and any notice sent to such address shall be deemed to have been duly delivered.

 1.6 The Council of Management is as set out in article 8 of the Articles of Association.

-1.7 No person shall be eligible for nomination as an Officer of the Club, or as a member of Council of Management unless they have been a Member of the Club for a period of two consecutive years, and no person shall be eligible for nomination as a Flag Officer unless they have previously served on the Council of Management for a period of one year.
+1.7 No person shall be eligible for nomination as an Officer of the Club, or as a member of Council of Management unless they have been a Member/Family member of the Club for a period of two consecutive years, and no person shall be eligible for nomination as a Flag Officer unless they have previously served on the Council of Management for a period of one year.
+In the event that a Family member is successful in their bid to become a Member of the Council of Management, then they automatically become Full members during their period of tenure as a Council member.
 The Officers and other members of the Council of Management shall be elected in accordance with the Articles of Association.

-1.8 For the purpose of the relevant section of the relevant liquor licensing legislation in force in England and Wales from time to time, the purchase for the Club and the supply by the Club of intoxicating liquor shall be managed by the Vice Commodore.
+1.9 For the purpose of the relevant section of the relevant liquor licensing legislation in force in England and Wales from time to time, the purchase for the Club and the supply by the Club of intoxicating liquor shall be managed by the person nominated by the Council of Management for this purpose.

-1.10 The Council of Management may from time to time, make, alter and repeal Rules and Bye-laws regulating the use of the Clubhouse by Members, the admission of guests to the Clubhouse, the holding of Regattas and competitions and generally for the good conduct of the affairs of the Club.
-Such Rule and Bye-Laws shall be binding on all Members and constructed as part of the Rules and Bye-Laws of the Club, until rescinded.
+1.11 The Council of Management may from time to time, make, alter and repeal Rules and Bye-laws regulating the use of the Clubhouse by Members, the admission of guests to the Clubhouse, the holding of Regattas and competitions and generally for the good conduct of the affairs of the Club.
+Such Rules and Byelaws shall be binding on all Members and constructed as part of the Rules and Byelaws of the Club, until rescinded.

-1.11 The administrator, through the office of the Membership Secretary, shall keep a register of Members and a register of Club Yachts in which shall be entered the name and description of every yacht, belonging to any Member of the Club, together with the owner's name and address.
+1.12 The General Manager, through the office of the Membership Secretary, shall keep a register of Members and a register of Club boats in which shall be entered the name and description of every boat, belonging to any Member of the Club, together with the owner's name, home and email address if available.

-1.15 Members whose subscriptions are not paid within 30 days of the date of invoice in any year shall be notified thereof by letter.
-In the event of non-payment within 60 days of the date of invoice in the same year, their subscription shall be deemed to be in arrears and their names shall be posted on the club notice board.
-At this time they shall also cease to be entitled to use the clubhouse or to enjoy the privileges of the Club so long as their subscription shall remain in arrears.
-If the subscription be not paid within 90 days of the date of invoice in the same year, they shall cease to be a Member of the club but the Council may, at any time, re-admit them to membership upon being given a satisfactory explanation and payment of all arrears of subscriptions then due and the appropriate joining fee.
+1.16 Members whose subscriptions and/or fees are not paid within 30 days of the date of invoice in any year shall be notified thereof by letter.
+In the event of non-payment within 60 days of the date of invoice in the same year, their subscription shall be deemed to be in arrears and their names shall be posted on the Club notice board.
+Where part payment is made, subscriptions owing will be deemed to be paid first, then, when these are paid in full, other fees, and arrears.
+In this case, while subscriptions have not been paid in full, they shall also cease to be entitled to use the Clubhouse or to enjoy the privileges of the Club so long as their subscription shall remain in arrears.
+If the subscription be not paid within 90 days of the date of invoice in the same year, they shall cease to be a Member of the Club, but the Council may, at any time, re-admit them to membership upon being given a satisfactory explanation and payment of all arrears of subscriptions then due and the appropriate joining fee.

-1.16 Complaints of any nature relating to the management of the Club’s premises shall be addressed in writing to the Secretary.
+1.18 Complaints of any nature relating to the management of the Club’s premises shall be addressed in writing to the Honorary Secretary.
 Under no circumstances shall a servant of the Club be personally reprimanded by a Member other than their supervising officer.

 2.2 All owners or part owners of boats kept on Club premises must be Members.